PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Editor’s Note: Please, don’t use the comments section to debate about WWII and the Holocaust.

 Adolf Hitler was the leader of the National Socialist German Workers Party (Nazi Party) and the dictator of Nazi Germany from 1934 to 1945.
-He was at the centre of the founding of Nazism, World War II, and the Holocaust.
+He is often associated with the Nazi movement, World War II, and the Holocaust.

 Adolf Hitler is a well know figure on a large variety Internet sites, such as 4chan, Tumblr, Reddit, and more, as well as outside the Internet.
 Because of his actions during his reign, he became the prime example of an evil person and his name has become synonymous with the Nazis and the atrocities they have commited during WWII.
 Despite all this, Hitler remains to this day as a popular subject of jokes and parody.